-- 251 The detection thresholds of TOE's detectors are inside the operating range of the TOE.
+- 259 The detection thresholds of TOE's detectors are inside the operating range of the TOE.
 Therefore abnormal events/failures are detected before the secure state is compromised.
-This allows to take User's defined appropriate actions by software or to immediately RESET the TOE. - 252 The secure state is maintained by TOE's detectors.
+This allows to take User's defined appropriate actions by software or to immediately RESET the TOE. - 260 The secure state is maintained by TOE's detectors.
 The TOE's detectors are monitoring the failure occurs.
-The failures are abnormal frequency, abnormal voltage, abnormal temperature, and power glitch detectors that detect out of the specified range.
+The failures are abnormal frequency, abnormal voltage, abnormal temperature, and power glitch detectors that detect out of the specified range (refer to table 9).
 If the failures are happen, the TOE goes into RESET state.
 This satisfies the FPT_FLS.1 "Failure with preservation of secure state."